refactory-devops/JWT/README.md

 ## Working in progress.....

-This package is meant to make a POST authentication possible for any Json based authentication attempt.
+This package is meant to make a TOKEN authentication possible for any request authentication attempt.

 The possible responses are: